jallanxjallan/onemanairforce/adaptation/scenes/landing_gear_collapse.md

 date: 04 May 1948
 name: Landing Gear Collapse
 status: synopsis
+location: Bukittinggi
 ---
-The landing gear collapses just as RI-002 is preparing to take off from the strip at Bukittinggi.
+The landing gear collapses just as RI-002 is powering up for take off .
 Bob checks the wing for damage, and decides that the new crack in not serious.
-Later that morning he takes off.
-Dave Fowler looks on, shaking his head.
+Later that morning, after impromptu repairs, he takes off, while Dave Fowler looks on, shaking his head.